Sacsayhuamán: Description

 Following the siege of Cusco, the Spaniards began to use Sacsayhuamán as a source of stones for building Spanish Cuzco; within a few years, they had taken apart and demolished much of the complex.
 The site was destroyed block by block to salvage materials with which to build the new Spanish governmental and religious buildings of the colonial city, as well as the houses of the wealthiest Spaniards.
 In the words of Garcilaso de la Vega (1966:471 [1609: Part 1, Book.
 Bk.
 7, Ch.
 29]):

 "to save themselves the expense, effort and delay with which the Indians worked the stone, they pulled down all the smooth masonry in the walls.
-There is indeed not a house in the city that has not been made of this stone, or at least the houses built by the Spaniards."Today, only the stones that were too large to be easily moved remain at the site.
+There is indeed not a house in the city that has not been made of this stone, or at least the houses built by the Spaniards."

+Today, it is mostly the pre-colonial stones that were too large to be easily moved that remain at the site.
+In modern times, upper retaining walls were added to some sections as erosion control as the site became a popular tourist destination.
+These rougher-fitting upper walls are missing in photos from the early 1900s, and some of them have modern dates etched on them.

 On 13 March 2008, archaeologists discovered additional ruins at the periphery of Sacsayhuamán.
 It has been theorized that the site was first built upon during the Killke period, which preceded the Inca.
 While appearing ceremonial in nature, the exact function remains unknown.

 In January 2010, parts of the site were damaged during periods of heavy rainfall in the region.

-Today's (2025) concrete or cement paving can have patterns made by prefabricated moulds.
-The moulding in Incan walls is similar.